-Moore did not realize that although this battle was not over but his battalion of diversionary mission was, and for the battle to carry on to the subsequent steps, his battalion had to be pulled out the next day with or without him.
+Moore did not realize that although this battle was not over his battalion of the diversionary mission was, and for the battle to carry on to the subsequent steps, his battalion had to be pulled out the next day with or without him.

 One might speculate the reason Moore 'heard no more on the matter' was he might have said to Meyer or let Meyer understand that he would not object to pull out his battalion in the middle of battle heat the next day as long as he is allowed 'to be the last man of his battalion to leave'.

 In any case, the extraction of 1/7 Air Cav - and B/2/7 Air Cav - was announced around 11:00H of November 16 as recorded by G3 Journal/IFFV: